LGBQ teens face serious suicide risk, research finds

 "There are still too many LGBTQ young people growing up in harmful environments where they are rejected at home or at church or school; they face pervasive bullying; they lack access to safe or supportive spaces and don't have supportive physical or mental health care, and all those comorbidities pile up and increase the suicide risk," Cianciotto said.

 Research has shown that lesbian, gay and bisexual students had fewer suicidal thoughts and attempts when schools had gay-straight alliances and had long-term policies prohibiting expression of homophobia.
-Yet not all schools have these programs.
+Yet not all schools have these programs, although national groups like the Trevor Project offer 24/7 crisis lines to help young LGBTQ people.

+In a separate study on suicide issues concerning LGBTQ teens, also published Tuesday, researchers saw a heightened risk for suicide and found that these teens were more likely than their straight peers to have experienced some form of adverse childhood experience such as abuse.
+The authors of this study also say there is evidence that suicide rates are going up for this age group.

-"Too little is changing and for too long our society has put Band-Aids on this problem," Cianciotto said.
+"Too little is changing, and for too long, our society has put Band-Aids on this problem," Cianciotto said.
 "While Band-Aids are good, we need to help by better addressing the root causes of these problems."